Lugia

 So, with all that out of the way, let’s get started with Generation 1.

-First up is this video tutorial for a Bulbasaur designed by Henry Pham.
+First up is this short video for a Bulbasaur designed by Henry Pham.

 Henry Pham also designed this really great Charmander.